tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 authentication before accessing hidden content.

 # Security Considerations {#secusec}

-Replacing clear text SNI transmission by an encrypted variant will improve the privacy and reliability of TLS connections, but the design of proper SNI encryption solutions is difficult.
-This document does not present the design of a solution, but provides guidelines for evaluating proposed solutions.

 This document lists a number of attacks against SNI encryption in (#snisecreq), and also in (#delegationtokens), and presents a list of requirements